mClon/3D/README.md

 You may download the mClon's beta version

-Go to https://tecnoloxia.org/mclon/ and find more about the project
+https://tecnoloxia.org/mclon/ and find more about the project

 ## LICENSE